wp-plugins/subscribe2/ReadMe.txt

 == Changelog ==

+= Version 8.2 by Matthew Robinson =

+* Implemented use of Farbtastic as colour chooser in the Counter Widget because ColorPicker has been deprecated in WordPress
+* Fixed one hook call in WordPress to pass $this variable by reference to save a little more RAM
+* Fixed Subscribe2 implementation of custom taxonomies

 = Version 8.1 by Matthew Robinson =

 * Fixed redirect errors and crash affecting multisite installs on upgrade to 8.0 - thanks in particular to Ed Cooper